mgcooper/icemodel/test/interactive/ablation_comparison/compare_ablation_vs_legacy_FINDINGS.md

 `+icemodel/+verification` runners (`runIcemodelSnowCandidate`,
-`candidateFromIcemodelOutput`, the `+setup` namelists) are built for the Colbeck snow-verification cases, not for a KAN_L / KAN_M melt-season ablation run, so staging a real model run over these windows is not a quick drop-in.
-Per the task this is optional and was not allowed to block the required data-vs-data deliverable.
-The model-vs-legacy-obs-vs-new-obs overlay is left as a follow-up: the intended path is a standalone interactive script that loads saved icemodel output for the window and overlays modeled cumulative ablation onto the two obs series produced here (the figure already plots legacy vs new; adding a third modeled line is a small extension once a saved run exists).
+`candidateFromIcemodelOutput`, the `+setup` namelists) are built for the Colbeck snow-verification cases, not for a KAN_L / KAN_M melt-season ablation run, so staging a real model run over these windows is not a simple substitution.
+The task marks this run as optional, and it must not block the required data-vs-data deliverable.
+The model-vs-legacy-obs-vs-new-obs overlay remains a follow-up.
+The intended path is a standalone interactive script that loads saved icemodel output for the window and overlays modeled cumulative ablation onto the two obs series produced here.
+The figure already plots legacy versus new, so adding a third modeled line is a small extension once a saved run exists.